-Here are the major retailers that are closing stores in the U.S. in 2020, starting with the biggest announcements.
+Here are the major retailers that are permanently closing the most stores in 2020, starting with the biggest announcements.

 1. Pier 1 Imports

 Stores closing in 2020: 450

 Pier 1 Imports' familiar assortment of scented candles, silk pillows and wicker furniture isn't the draw for shoppers that it used to be.
 The chain began 2020 by announcing that nearly half of its 936 stores would shut down.

 Weeks later, the retailer filed for Chapter 11 bankruptcy protection.

 "We have worked to establish an appropriately sized and profitable store footprint, operating structure and merchandise assortment that will enable Pier 1 to better serve our customers across store and online channels," CEO Robert Riesbeck said, in a statement.

 Pier 1 stores on the chopping block include the only three operating in Alaska.
 Sorry Alaskans, but next time you need a new Pier 1 throw to help you stay warm, you'll have to buy it online.